-The Company had outstanding non-cancelable purchase commitments related to advertising contracts of approximately \$11.3 million at December 25, 2010, all of which are expected to be incurred in fiscal 2011.
-The Company had various other non-cancelable purchase commitments at December 25, 2010, which amounted to \$3.7 million.
+The Company had outstanding non-cancelable purchase commitments related to advertising contracts of approximately \$15.8 million at December 31, 2011, all of which are expected to be incurred in fiscal 2012.
+The Company had various other non-cancelable purchase commitments at December 31, 2011, which amounted to \$4.7 million.

-The Company uses specific hops for its beer.
-These hops include Hallertau-Hallertauer, Tettnang-Tettnanger and Spalt-Spalter and are harvested in several specific regions in Germany.
-To a lesser extent, the Company uses Hersbruck-Hersbrucker from Germany, Saaz-Saazer from the Czech Republic and traditional English hops from England.
-The Company has entered into contracts for the supply of a substantial portion of its normal hops requirements.
-These purchase contracts extend through crop year 2015 and specify both the quantities and prices, mostly denominated in Euros and British Pounds Sterling, to which the Company is committed.
+The Company has entered into contracts for the supply of a portion of its hops requirements.
+These purchase contracts extend through crop year 2015 and specify both the quantities and prices, mostly denominated in Euros, to which the Company is committed.
+Hops purchase commitments outstanding at December 31, 2011 totaled \$33.6 million, based on the exchange rates on that date.
 The Company does not use forward currency exchange contracts and intends to purchase future hops using the exchange rate at the time of purchase.
-Purchases under these hops contracts were approximately \$5.3 million, \$8.8 million and \$9.3 million for fiscal years 2010, 2009 and 2008, respectively.
-As of December 25, 2010, projected cash outflows under hops purchase commitments for each of the remaining years under the contracts are as follows:
+As of December 31, 2011, projected cash outflows under hops purchase commitments for each of the remaining years under the contracts are as follows: